nyck33/DataAnalysisWithPythonAndPySpark-Nvidia-Rapids/code/Ch02/readme.md

    - **Why**: We converted original text files to the Parquet format to benefit from its efficient columnar storage, which improves read and write operations and offers better compression than row-based text files.
    - **How**: Using Apache Spark, we read the text files and wrote them out as Parquet files.
 This step also implicitly partitions the data, resulting in multiple part files, which is beneficial for distributed processing.

 2. **Reading Parquet Files:**
-   - **Why**: Reading the Parquet files as a DataFrame allows us to handle the data in a structured format and benefit from the performance enhancements of Parquet.
+   - **Why**: Reading Parquet files directly into a cuDF DataFrame allows for handling the data in a structured format while leveraging the GPU for performance enhancements inherent in Parquet.
-   - **How**: We used Pandas to read the Parquet files into a DataFrame.
-Pandas automatically recognizes and combines the part files into a single DataFrame.
+   - **How**: We used cuDF's direct I/O capabilities to read the Parquet files into a cuDF DataFrame, avoiding the need to use Pandas and minimizing memory overhead.

-3. **Dataframe Conversion for GPU Processing:**
+3. **GPU-Accelerated Data Processing:**
-   - **Why**: To accelerate text processing tasks through parallel computation capabilities of the GPU.
+   - **Why**: The aim is to utilize the parallel computation capabilities of the GPU to accelerate data processing tasks, which are computationally intensive.
-   - **How**: We converted the Pandas DataFrame to a cuDF DataFrame, which is designed for GPU operations.
+   - **How**: Since the data is already in a cuDF DataFrame after reading from the Parquet file, we proceed directly with GPU-accelerated operations for text processing.

 4. **Text Processing with GPU:**
    - **Why**: String operations can be computationally intensive, and performing these on the GPU offers significant performance improvements.